Skip to content

 • Onboard Effects - Black

 If the advanced hammer action keys weren’t enough, the Air sound engine is included in this stunning keyboard.
-It features wonderful piano sounds with damper and string resonance, therefore it’s a must-have.
+It features wonderful piano sounds with damper resonance and string resonance, therefore it’s a must-have if your delivers natural sounding resonance.
 There are 700 voices and 200 rhythms in total, which should keep even the most inventive players occupied for quite some time.
 Custom voices, such as layered or split patches, can be saved in 96 registration memories.
 In addition to the 200 internal rhythms, you can use Bluetooth to stream music/backing tracks from a smart device through the keyboard’s built-in speakers.

 There are a lot of positive things to mention about the Casio PX-S3000, but the weight of the keys jumps out the most.
 Never before have we seen a slimline instrument with such a genuine hammer action keybed.
 This function alone makes this keyboard a working musician’s dream.
 When you combine that with the AiR piano engine’s sound quality, the results are just amazing.
 Casio’s PX-S3000 is an excellent example of a professional keyboard.
 You might be able to find better sounds and a better feel in the end, but not at this size and weight.